Updated May 2026

-Advanced gum disease, also known as periodontitis, causes your gum tissue to recede, a gum graft may be needed to replace the missing tissue.
-A gum graft can restore health to your gum tissue, and if you take the proper steps to protect your oral health, you can prevent a relapse of gum disease.
+Advanced gum disease, also known as periodontitis, can cause your gum tissue to recede to the point where a gum graft may be needed to replace the lost tissue.
+A gum graft can restore health to your gum tissue, and with the proper steps to protect your oral health, you can prevent a relapse of gum disease.

 Patients who notice signs of receding gums should consult with a periodontist as soon as possible to pursue treatment and restore their oral health.

-How Gum Tissue Can Recede As A Result Of Gum Disease
+How Gum Tissue Recedes as a Result of Gum Disease

-Gum disease develops when harmful oral bacteria begin to attack the gum tissue and cause inflammation in it.
-As gum disease is a progressive condition, the initial symptoms are fairly mild, although they should be cause for concern.
+Gum disease develops when harmful oral bacteria begin to attack the gum tissue and cause inflammation.
+As a progressive condition, the initial symptoms are fairly mild, although they should be cause for concern.
 They may include:

 - Redness